Conservative lawmaker says UK PM Cameron should go

 "This scenario can be avoided only by removing the men who are so stubborn and arrogant they cannot see the writing on the wall," the 54-year-old lawmaker wrote.

-Cameron, who won the party leadership in 2005 while it was in opposition, has staked his leadership on modernising the party to attract a new generation of voters.
+Cameron, who won the party's top job in 2005 on hopes he could win power for the Conservatives for the first time since John Major won the 1992 election, has staked his leadership on modernising the party to attract a new generation of voters.

-But after promising economic prudence since forming the coalition in 2010, Cameron has been damaged by a return to recession and weeks of blunders that made ministers appear out of touch with voters struggling with high unemployment, price rises and low wages.
+But after promising economic prudence since forming a coalition government in 2010, Cameron has been damaged by a return to recession and weeks of blunders that made ministers appear out of touch with voters struggling with high unemployment, price rises and low wages.

-Finance minister Osborne, a close ally of Cameron, conceded that the government had poorly communicated some policies, but he dismissed Dorries's threat, saying she had long been a critic on the edge of the party's mainstream.

-"For the last seven years I don't think (she) has agreed with anything that either myself or David Cameron or indeed most Conservatives in the leadership of the party have done," Osborne told BBC TV.

-"She has objected to the modernising of the Conservative party ... and that is her business.
-We have got to stay focused on what really matters," he added.

-The local poll defeat has deepened concerns on the party's right that Cameron's strategy of modernising is a vote loser.
+The local election defeat has added to concerns on the right of his party that his strategy of modernising is a vote loser, especially while chained to his Liberal Democrat partners.

 "His political strategy and positioning are failing to deliver," The Daily Telegraph, a supporter of the party, said in an editorial on Saturday.
 "He has alienated core voters without winning new ones."